Medieval parish churches of York: St Mary, Bishophill Senior

-The mediaeval church in the Bishophill area included reused Roman and Northumbrian stones.
-It was restored in 1866 by J. B. and W. Atkinson, but was derelict by the mid-20th century.
+The mediaeval church in the Bishophill area was restored in 1866 by J. B. and W. Atkinson, but was derelict by the mid-20th century.
 Although listed at Grade I, it was demolished in 1963.
-Excavations were carried out on the site, revealing the remains of some Roman buildings.
-Speculation that there had been a Saxon cathedral on the site was not confirmed.

-On demolition, some monuments and fittings were moved to St Clements, Scarcroft Road, and parts of the fabric were re-used in the Holy Redeemer Church, on Boroughbridge Road.
-Shortly after, York Civic Trust described these as "all the interesting parts of the structure".

-The churchyard remains, including a number of memorials, and the 19th-century wall and gates.
-This incorporates part of a tenth-century building.

 St Mary, Layerthorpe

 First clear reference to this church is in 1331, though circumstantial evidence exists in a priest of 'Leirthorp' being witness to a charter in 1184–9.
 Closed in 1549 and parish united with St. Cuthbert, Peaseholme Green in 1586.

 St Mary, Lounelithgate

 This church is known only from a document of 1203, with Robert Vavasour as a patron.
 Lounelithgate is now known as Victor Street.

 St Mary, Walmgate

 St Maurice, Monkgate

 Demolished in 1876 and replaced by a new church, which itself was demolished in 1966.
 Some of its graveyard is still to be seen on the corner of Lord Mayor's Walk.

 St Michael, Walmgate-Bar-Without

 Existing by 1277 and united with St. Lawrence, Walmgate-Bar-Without in 1365.
 No standing remains.